 Here are some strategies for stronger smelling and longer lasting fragrance in soap.

 (1) Use scents that are known to smell strong and to "stick" (last) in soap.
-The two properties -- strength and stick -- are not the same.
-There are many essential oils (EOs) and fragrance oils (FOs) that start out smelling nice and strong, but fade to near nothing within a month or two.
+The two properties -- strength of the scent and its "stick" (longevity)-- are not the same.
+There are many essential oils (EOs) and fragrance oils (FOs) that start out smelling nice and strong, but they do not stick -- in other words, they fade to near nothing within a month or two.
 The only way to learn about these qualities is to read users' reviews of each fragrance, do your own testing, and ask other soapers for their advice.

 (2) Use a sufficiently high dose of fragrance while staying within skin-safe limits.
 Even the strongest and longest lasting scent will fade as the months go by, so the soap must start with enough fragrance to withstand the test of time.

-Not every fragrance is safe for use in high amounts.
-Be sure to check the IFRA guidelines or the supplier's recommendations to learn what percentage of a fragrance is safe for use on the skin and stay within those guidelines.
+Not every fragrance is safe for use in high amounts, however, so be sure to check the IFRA guidelines or the supplier's recommendations.
+Know what percentage of a fragrance is safe for use on the skin and stay within those guidelines.

-(3) Blend essential oil fragrances with base, middle, and top "notes."
-Many essential oils tend to be short lived in soap.
+(3) Blend essential oil fragrances to provide base, middle, and top "notes."
+Many essential oils are short lived in soap.
 If you make fragrance blends that include EOs with different evaporation rates, however, you will get longer lasting results.

-Scents are often classified into top, heart (middle), and base notes.
+Scents are often classified into top, middle (heart), and base notes.
 Top notes are the most volatile and evaporate quickly.
 Citrus and floral scents are usually top notes.
 Base notes are the least volatile and last longest.
 They are usually wood, resin, and spice scents.
 Middle notes evaporate moderately fast.
 Typical middle notes are the herbs and grasses.

 For example, lemon essential oil (EO) is a top note.
 Lemongrass EO is a lemony-scented middle note.
 If you blend the two, the overall scent will last longer, mainly because the lemongrass aroma will still be hanging around long after the lemon EO aroma is gone.
 Add a base note of patchouli EO, and some scent will still linger months after the lemon and lemongrass scents have faded.

-(4) Choose melt-and-pour soap or hot process soap rather than cold process.
+(4) Choose melt-and-pour soap or hot process soap rather than cold process for longer lasting results.
 Fragrance is usually added near the end of making melt-and-pour (M&P) soap or hot process (HP) soap.
 That means the scent is not exposed to active lye and it will not evaporate as much because the soap is normally cooling down at that point.
 Scent typically smells stronger and lasts longer in these types of soap.

 Fragrance must be added to cold process (CP) soap near the beginning of the soap making process, so the fragrance is exposed to active lye and warm conditions for some hours.
 More scent is normally added to CP soap compared with M&P or HP soap to compensate.